MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Update-MgEducationRoot.md

         - `[Address <IMicrosoftGraphPhysicalAddress1>]`: physicalAddress
         - `[AdministrativeUnit <IMicrosoftGraphAdministrativeUnit>]`: administrativeUnit
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
-          - `[DeletedDateTime <DateTime?>]`:
+          - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
+Always null when the object hasn't been deleted.
           - `[Id <String>]`: Read-only.
           - `[Description <String>]`: An optional description for the administrative unit.
 Supports $filter (eq, ne, in, startsWith), $search.
           - `[DisplayName <String>]`: Display name for the administrative unit.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.
           - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for this administrative unit.
 Nullable.
           - `[Members <IMicrosoftGraphDirectoryObject[]>]`: Users and groups that are members of this administrative unit.
 Supports $expand.
           - `[ScopedRoleMembers <IMicrosoftGraphScopedRoleMembership[]>]`: Scoped-role members of this administrative unit.
           - `[Visibility <String>]`: Controls whether the administrative unit and its members are hidden or public.
-Can be set to HiddenMembership or Public.
-If not set, default behavior is Public.
+Can be set to HiddenMembership.
+If not set (value is null), the default behavior is public.
 When set to HiddenMembership, only members of the administrative unit can list other members of the administrative unit.
         - `[Classes <IMicrosoftGraphEducationClass1[]>]`: Classes taught at the school.
 Nullable.
         - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
         - `[ExternalId <String>]`: ID of school in syncing system.